firstwire/Opencart-to-Shopify-Migration-Tool/README.md

 **Step 3 — Save Your Files in One Folder**

-Create a new folder on your Desktop (for example, "OC-TO-SHOPIFY").
+Create a new folder on your Desktop (for example, "OC_to_Shopify").
-Inside it, create another folder called "input" — this is where all your PrestaShop table exports will go.
+Inside it, create another folder called "input" — this is where all your Opencart exports CSV files will go.
-Your folder structure should look like this: OC_TO_SHOPIFY/ OC_to_shopify_converter.py input/ oc_products.csv oc_customers.csv
+Your folder structure should look like this: OC_to_Shopify/ oc_to_shopify_converter.py input/ oc_products.csv oc_customers.csv
   oc_orders.csv

-Place the script file directly inside "OC-TO-SHOPIFY", and place your Opencart CSV exports (one CSV per database table, named exactly like the table) inside the "input" folder:
+Place the script file directly inside "OC_to_Shopify", and place your Opencart CSV exports (one CSV per database table, named exactly like the table) inside the "input" folder:

 You do not need every file.
 At minimum: